It’s not that I talk on my cell phone much. Quite the contrary… I have so many rollover minutes built-up each month, you wouldn’t believe it.

 Thanks, Batteries Plus.
 (Guess that’s why they’re “America’s battery experts.”)

-- A new Lithium-ion battery will benefit from an initial “conditioning” of the battery.
+- A new Lithium-ion battery will benefit from doing an initial “conditioning” of the battery.
 For the first 3 charge cycles, fully charge the battery overnight and allow it to fully discharge before recharging.

 - To achieve a true full charge when rapid charging, the battery needs to be slow charged the last 10-15% of its charge cycle.